Stereotypes of Jews: Communication

+Jews, specifically Ashkenazi Jews, are also stereotyped as being melodramatic and over-zealously (and sometimes comedically) complaining.
+The Yiddish word for this behavior is to kvetch.
+Michael Wex, in his book Born to Kvetch, notes that this can be a real cultural phenomenon of Yiddishkeit; "While answering one complaint with another is usually considered a little excessive in English, Yiddish tends to take a homeopathic approach to kvetching: like cures like and kvetch cures kvetch.
+The best response to a complaint is another complaint, an antiseptic counter-kvetch that makes further whining impossible for anybody but you."

 Greed

 Jews have often been stereotyped as greedy and miserly.
 This originates in the Middle Ages when the Church forbade Christians to lend money while charging interest (a practice called usury, although the word later took on the meaning of charging excessive interest).
 Jews were legally restricted to occupations usually barred to Christians and thus many went into money-lending.
 This led to, through the Middle Ages and the Renaissance, the association of Jews with greedy practices.

 Publications like The Protocols of the Elders of Zion and literature such as William Shakespeare's The Merchant of Venice and Charles Dickens's Oliver Twist reinforced the stereotype of the crooked Jew.
 Dickens later expressed regret for his portrayal of Fagin in the novel, and toned down references to his Jewishness.
 Furthermore, the character of Mr. Riah in his later novel Our Mutual Friend is a kindly Jewish creditor, and may have been created as an apology for Fagin.
 Lesser references in Arabian Nights, The Three Musketeers, and even Hans Brinker are examples of the prevalence of this negative perception.

 Some, such as Paul Volcker, suggest that the stereotype has decreased in prevalence in the United States.
 A telephone poll of 1,747 American adults conducted by the Anti-Defamation League in 2009 found that 18% believed that "Jews have too much power in the business world", 13% that "Jews are more willing than others to use shady practices to get what they want", and 12% that "Jews are not just as honest as other businesspeople".

 Jewish frugality, thriftiness, and greed are among the typical themes in jokes about Jews, even by Jews themselves.